 - Turn freezer temperature down

-- Clean the coils on fridge
+- Clean the coils on the fridge

 - You only need one fridge and one freezer